LarsEKrueger/hunter-killer/README.md

 | planning   | Sent somewhere by remote.                        | walking |
 | walking    | Arrived at target.                               | idle |

-Since the built-in path finding algorithm doesn't seem to work for longer distances, this mod implements its own.
-It exploits the fact that spidertrons can walk everywhere but on water.
-To keep things fair, *Killer*s will not plan a route through uncharted territory.

 The planning takes time.
 Therefore, the spidertrons will walk in circles to evade spitter fire.
-Planning itself is done in the background, at a pace of 500 tiles/cycle or 5000 tiles/second at full UPS.
+Planning itself is done in the background, at a pace of 500 tiles/cycle or 8000 tiles/cycle or 480000 tiles/second at full UPS.
 The computation is shared evenly between all spidertrons in *planning* state.
 Also, the planner can become distracted by pockets and peninsulas.
-Therefore, in practice, less than 100 tiles/seconds of progress towards the target is made.
+Therefore, in practice, less than 10000 tiles/seconds of progress towards the target is made.

 If the target is destroyed during planning, the spidertron goes back to *idle* state.
 This checked every few seconds.